 This creates two files on your computer: a public key (stored in

 ~/.ssh/id_rsa.pub) and a private key (

 Once you have created a keypair, you will now need to copy your public key to the RCC server.
 The following command reads your public key into memory and transfers it over SSH to the correct location in your home directory.

 You will be prompted for your RCC user account password when you run this command.
 Once you complete this command, however, you should be able to login to the server using your key instead of a password.
 Try it:

 If you specified a passphrase, you may be prompted for that.
 If you did not, you should be automatically logged in.

 By the way...

-Because most of our public-facing systems use a shared filesystem, you will be able to use your private key to connect to most RCC systems (HPC, Spear, parallel storage).
+Because most of our public-facing systems use a shared filesystem, you will be able to use your private key to connect to most RCC systems (HPC, parallel storage, archival storage).

 Server Signature reference#

 The first time that you connect to our systems, your client will ask you to confirm the host key.
 This is a security measure to prevent man-in-the-middle attacks.
 All of our public-facing systems expose the same RSA, DSA, and ECDSA keys.
 You can check the host key against the reference below to ensure that you are connecting to one of our servers: